ScottKolo/Mongoose/README.md

 Mongoose is a graph partitioning library.
-Currently, Mongoose only supports edge partitioning, but in the future a vertex separator will be added.
+Currently, Mongoose only supports edge partitioning, but in the future a vertex separator extension will be added.

+## Prerequisites and Dependencies

+Mongoose requires CMake 2.8 and any ISO/IEC 14882:1998 compliant C++ compiler.
+Mongoose has been tested to work with GNU GCC 4.4+ and LLVM Clang 3.5+ on Linux, and Apple Xcode 6.4+ on macOS.

 ## Installation